tiptoppress/category-posts-widget/README.md

 .cat-post-thumbnail {
 	float: left !important;
 }

+If you use wordpress 4.7 or higher you can [add this custom CSS with the customizer](http://kometschuh.de/Easily-adding-custom-CSS-using-the-WordPress-Theme-customizer.html/?utm_source=wordpress_org&utm_campaign=faq_cpw&utm_medium=web)

+For more layout options please try our premium widget: [Term and Category based Posts Widget](http://tiptoppress.com/term-and-category-based-posts-widget/?utm_source=wordpress_org&utm_campaign=faq_cpw&utm_medium=web).

 = The font-size is different from that of other widgets or Theme elements? = Please use the option: "Disable widget CSS".